 So do records sound better without a dust cover?

 Having a dust cover on when the record is playing can affect sound quality due to the fact that dust covers are normally large hollow boxes, with stiff sides.
 When the turntable is not in use, you will want to keep the dust cover down.
 When you are playing that sweet vinyl, you will not want the dust cover on as the sound quality is better without the dust cover.

 If you would like to know more about if records sound better without a dust cover, please keep reading.
-If you want some ideas on how to clean your record you can click here.

 You can also check out the video below if you prefer.